xiaobing318/json/docs/mkdocs/docs/features/binary_formats/bson.md

 !!! warning "Incomplete mapping"

     The mapping is **incomplete**, since only JSON-objects (and things contained therein) can be serialized to BSON.
-    Also, integers larger than 9223372036854775807 cannot be serialized to BSON, and the keys may not contain U+0000, since they are serialized a zero-terminated c-strings.
+    Also, keys may not contain U+0000, since they are serialized a zero-terminated c-strings.

 ??? example